Covid 19 coronavirus: Doctors demand urgent action on PPE, Simon Bridges goes in to bat

 Bridges told the Herald he planned to discuss the issue with Bloomfield tomorrow morning.

-"I had sought assurance from the director-general and Health Minister David Clark last Tuesday and they were very clear they were addressing the issue on ground but quite clearly on the cold face that's not happening and it's simply not good enough."
+"I had sought assurance from the director-general and Health Minister David Clark last Tuesday and they were very clear they were addressing the issue on ground but quite clearly on the coalface that's not happening and it's simply not good enough."

 The Herald sought further comment from Bloomfield and Ministry of Health representatives but has yet to hear back.